-Evidence can include letters of support from religious leaders of your faith and others in the community who share your beliefs, and references to religious scripts and doctrines, articles, and academic studies describing your religious or moral convictions.
+Evidence should include your personal statement, describing your belief and objections in detail.
+Also gather letters of support from religious leaders of your faith and others in the community who share your beliefs, and make copies of religious scripts and doctrines, articles, and academic studies describing your religious or moral convictions.

 Inform the examining physician that you will be requesting this waiver based on your religious or moral beliefs.
-If you don't, the doctor might try and give you whichever vaccinations are deemed medically appropriate.
+If you don't speak up, the doctor might try and give you whichever vaccinations are deemed medically appropriate.
 The doctor does not make the final decision on the waiver application, however.

 If U.S. immigration authorities eventually refuse your waiver request, they can require you to either get the vaccinations done later or give up your application for U.S. lawful permanent residence.
 Be aware that having had other vaccinations done in the past could undermine your request for a waiver at this point, unless you can explain your change in thinking, for example by showing a religious conversion.